IzhaiahB/helloworld/README.md

 # helloworld
-This is my Hello World GitHub Project

-My name is Izhaiah
-this is a tutorial readme for CAGD 280
+This is my Hello World GitHub Project My name is Izhaiah This is a tutorial readme for CAGD 280